-Dart moves into second round at Nottingham
+Murray continues fine form on grass in Nottingham

 |Rothesay Open

-|Dates: 12-18 June.
-Venue: Nottingham Tennis Centre.
+|Dates: 12-18 June Venue: Nottingham Tennis Centre

-|Coverage: Live coverage daily on the BBC Red Button, BBC Sport website and app.
+|Coverage: Live coverage daily on the BBC Red Button, BBC Sport website and app

+Britain's Andy Murray continued his fine form on grass to move into the Nottingham Open second round.

-Britain's Harriet Dart reached the Nottingham Open second round with a comfortable 6-4 6-2 victory over Rebecca Marino of Canada.
+The 36-year-old won the Surbiton Trophy on Sunday and continued his build-up to Wimbledon with a comfortable 6-3 6-4 victory over Belgium's Joris de Loore.

-Dart, ranked 143rd, is one of five players who could end the event as the British women's number one.

-Katie Boulter, who replaced Emma Raducanu at the top this week, faces compatriot Emily Appleton in round one.

-Katie Swan and Jodie Burrage will also play on Tuesday in one of the grass-court tournaments before Wimbledon.

-Boulter is 126th in the world rankings, with Raducanu, currently out of action after hand and ankle surgery, 128th, while Burrage and Swan are 131st and 134th respectively.
+Boulter is 126th in the world rankings, with 128th-ranked Raducanu currently out of action after hand and ankle surgery.

+Burrage and Dart, 131st and 143rd in the rankings respectively, could overtake Boulter next week.

 Heather Watson, who won her first-round match on Monday, is 195th and a former British number one and could also regain top spot, but would need to reach the final to have a chance to do so.